hotcode002/java-interview-questions/README.md

 The first column is kinda lame.
 Same class means, any method can access any other variable or method within the same class irrespective of its access modifier.

-The second column `same package` means, if any other class in the same package can access the variables and methods within another class.
+The second column `same package` means, any other class in the same package can access the variables and methods within another class.
 Except for methods and variables declared as `private`, all other access modifiers give access to other classes within the same package.

 The fourth column talks about the same thing but outside the package.